Eveeifyeve/CLI/README.md

 ## Licence
-This project is licensed under the [Simplified BSD/Clause 2 Licence ](./LICENSE).
+This project is licensed under the [BSD 2-Clause "Simplified" License](./LICENSE).